-Um, and she’s, you know, where in, I’ll also say this in times where she’s had to.
-Make corrections she’s done it.
-And, and one of the, you know, one of the criticisms that people bring up is she had this dinner theater called Dixie stampede and I’m in pigeon forge.
-And obviously Dixie is sort of a name that, uh, conjures up a lot of bad things about the.
+I’ll also say this in times where Dolly has had to make corrections she’s done it.
+And, and one of the, you know, one of the criticisms that people bring up is she had this dinner theater called Dixie Stampede in Pigeon Forge.
+And obviously, Dixie is sort of a name that, uh, conjures up a lot of bad things about the.

 You know, the civil war South, and it was a civil war themed attraction, and they’ve made changes to [00:48:00] that as they changed the name.
 I believe that, um, it’s no longer what it used to be with the North and the South, because, you know, she faced criticism for it, rightly so, and, and decided to make that change and, you know, and nobody’s perfect.

-And she did it, you know, when it comes to criticism about her stuff like that, she makes the correction because that’s what she does because she’s.
-Like human with a soul.
+And Dolly did it, you know, when it comes to criticism about her stuff like that, she makes the correction because that’s what Dolly does because she’s like human with a soul.
 I’m going to take heat for this.
 Okay.
 I feel like I say that every episode now, but I just, um, people are not gonna like this.
 People hear that I’m actually going to be taking heat for something people don’t like when this is said, but let’s, let’s look at the reality of things.